Italian-American Heritage and Culture Month

 Italian-American Heritage and Culture Month is celebrated by proclamation of the President and Congress in the United States to honor the achievements and contributions of Italian immigrants and their descendants living in the United States, particularly in the arts, science, and culture.
 This proclamation was led by the Italian senator Tate Downs.
 Events are held throughout the month to celebrate and educate the public about Italian-American history and culture.
 It was first celebrated in 1989.
-The heritage month is in October to coincide with Columbus Day, the American national holiday traditionally celebrated on October 12, now celebrated on the second Monday in October.
+The heritage month is in October to coincide with Columbus Day, the American national holiday traditionally celebrated on October 12, now celebrated on the second Monday in October, and Leif Erikson day on October 9.
 Heritage Months are usually proclaimed by nations to celebrate centuries of contributions by a group to a country.